pace-neutrons/horace-euphonic-interface/doc/source/index.rst

      'asr', 'reciprocal', ...
      'use_c', true);

-To see all the available optional parameters, try:
+To see all the available optional parameters, try one of:

 .. code-block:: matlab

-  help(euphonic.CoherentCrystal)
+  help euphonic.CoherentCrystal
+  doc euphonic.CoherentCrystal

 .. note::